SatIR: Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching: Experimental Results and Evaluation

-This appendix provides a comprehensive view of retrieval performance across multiple evaluation settings and granularities.
-We first present the primary evaluation results, including macro-level recall, pairwise patient-level comparisons, and per-patient visualizations, which together characterize both aggregate performance and the distribution of useful retrieved trials across patients.
-These analyses highlight how retrieval utility varies across objectives and baselines and where the gains of \name{} arise.
+This appendix provides a comprehensive view of retrieval performance on the SIGIR 2016 patient--trial test collection across multiple evaluation settings and granularities.
+We first present the primary SIGIR 2016 evaluation results, including macro-level recall, pairwise patient-level comparisons, and per-patient visualizations, which together characterize both aggregate performance and the distribution of useful retrieved trials across patients.
+These analyses highlight how retrieval utility varies across objectives and baselines and where the gains of \name{} arise on SIGIR 2016.

-We then report dataset-faithful results based on annotated qrels, including weighted precision and recall under a shared retrieval budget, as well as fine-grained comparisons across individual baseline configurations.
+We then report SIGIR 2016 dataset-faithful results based on the original annotated qrels, including weighted precision and recall under a shared retrieval budget, as well as fine-grained comparisons across individual baseline configurations.
 This setting provides a controlled evaluation that complements the primary results by isolating the effects of retrieval coverage and precision under standardized annotations.